 At undergraduate level, Caroline is Module Organiser and Lecturer for the Year 2 Biological Psychology module.
 This module follows the British Psychological Society’s (BPS) requirement for accredited programmes to teach students about the influence of the brain on behaviour.
 The module’s content includes an exploration of the biological bases of behaviour, neuroscience, and typical and atypical neuropsychology.
+In addition, Caroline is the Module Organiser and Lecturer for the Year 3 module Consumer Psychology: Theory.
+This advanced module investigates how psychological theory and evidence can be applied to the understanding of consumer behaviour.

 At doctoral level, Caroline leads the Teaching Psychology in Higher Education teacher training programme within Psychology.
 This programme is a unique feature of doctoral training within the School, and it enables PhD students to undertake a mentored teaching placement, attend CPD workshops, and produce a teaching portfolio.
 Doctoral students who complete the teacher training programme are awarded Associate Fellowship of the Higher Education Academy.